 After 20 episodes, Moon Lovers has ended its tale of love and power.
 But for all the deaths and tragic turns the story takes as it lurches towards the finish line, the shallow writing and rushed directing reduces what could have been tear-inducing drama to a dull glumness and utterly fails to realise the glimmers of potential we saw a few episodes earlier.

 That isn’t to say there weren’t any beats that resonated.
-Soon-deok’s (Z.Hera) death got to me because of my emotional investment in her character — especially when father (Sung Dong-il) mourned her demise — but I also appreciated that she got a chance to show off her fighting skills, even if briefly.
+Soon-deok’s (Z.Hera) death got to me because of my emotional investment in her character — especially when her father (Sung Dong-il) mourned her demise — but I also appreciated that she got a chance to show off her fighting skills, even if briefly.
 Meanwhile, Eun’s (Exo‘s Baekhyun) deathbed apology to So was actually quite touching.
-It would have been nicer if we had seen more of Eun’s tender moments as part of a larger emotional maturation, or at least gotten less scenes of him acting like a prick.
+It would have been nicer if we had seen more of Eun’s tender moments as part of a larger emotional maturation, or at least gotten fewer scenes of him acting like a prick.

 It also makes Yo’s (Hong Jong-hyun) guilt over killing his cousin less believable — though it was already much less believable based on his previous actions, not to mention the acting.
 That said, the moment Yo finally realises that his mother cares more for her ambition than her child is a profound one for his character, that has been subtly set up in earlier episodes for a well-deserved payoff.

 Queen Sinmyeongsunseong’s (Park Ji-young) own death is also an important character moment.
 Having exhausted all honest (even murderous) efforts to gain her affection, So exacts his revenge.
 But his vengeful act crumbles the second she passes, and he weeps for the love that he knows he will never receive.
 This is my first time seeing Lee Joon-gi in action, and I now understand what all the fuss was about.
-Lee has consistently delivered in each episode, doing his best to rise above the rise above the material.
+Lee has consistently delivered in each episode, doing his best to rise above the material.
 It would not be a stretch to say that Lee Joon-gi has carried this drama — he is too good to, and for, Moon Lovers.

 Ji-soo will also be remembered in a positive light, for the late blossoming of his character, 14th prince Jung.
-Maybe it’s because his character was able to do more than before all the time jumps, but we saw the energetic yet buffoonish prince mature into an accomplished man who is able to give Ha-jin (IU) what she desperately wants and needs, without hurting her like So and Wook (Kang Ha-neul) have.
+Maybe it’s because his character was able to do more after all the time jumps, but we saw the energetic yet buffoonish prince mature into an accomplished man who is able to give Ha-jin (IU) what she desperately wants and needs, without hurting her like So and Wook (Kang Ha-neul) have.
 Knowing that his love is one-sided, Jung does what he can for Ha-jin as a friend.

 You can practically see the cogs whirring in Ji-soo’s brain as he tries to maintain the gait of a warrior, with his oh-so-seriously frowny face, but his chemistry with IU manages to cancel out much of the awkwardness, making him a soothing presence in the final episode.
 Nam Joo-hyuk and SNSD‘s Seohyun were also a win in the chemistry department, bringing the cute before their (admittedly extraneous) Romeo and Juliet-esque romance met a tragic end.
 I understood Woo-hee’s choice as a way to appease her people, but also to escape her own guilt — Ha-jin was right in calling her selfish.